readium/kotlin-toolkit/docs/guides/lcp.md

 When importing the publication to the bookshelf, set `allowUserInteraction` to `false` as you don't need the passphrase for accessing the publication metadata and cover.
 If you intend to present the publication using a Navigator, set `allowUserInteraction` to `true` as decryption will be required.

-:point_up: To check if a publication is protected with LCP before opening it, you can use `asset.format.conformsTo(LcpSpecification)` on the `Asset` returned by the `AssetRetriever`.
+:point_up: To check if a publication is protected with LCP before opening it, you can use `asset.format.conformsTo(Specification.Lcp)` on the `Asset` returned by the `AssetRetriever`.

 ### Using the opened `Publication`